Carne Picada

 Key Ingredients

-• Beef chuck roast is the best cut of beef for stews, as it’s flavorful and melts in your mouth when slow-cooked.
-Prepare by cutting it into cubes.
+• Beef chuck roast.
+I find this to be the best cut of beef for stews, as it’s flavorful and melts in your mouth when slow-cooked.
 It can also be labeled as a 7-bone roast, chuck steak, or stewing beef.

 • Whole peeled tomatoes.
 Canned and in its juices.